List of Marvel Comics characters: M: Alison Mongrain

+Alison Mongrain is a character appearing in American comic books published by Marvel Comics.

 Alison Mongrain is a recurring character in The Amazing Spider-Man comic books during the latter half of the Clone Saga.
 She served as an agent of Norman Osborn, who had returned to North America to personally finish off Peter Parker and destroy everything he had held dear, which included his unborn child May Parker.
-In the final storyline of the Clone Saga, "Revelations", Mongrain's task was to poison Peter's pregnant wife Mary Jane Watson, forcing her into premature labor.
+In the final storyline of the Clone Saga, "Revelations", Mongrain's task was to poison Mary Jane Watson, forcing her into premature labor.

 In the alternate universe of the MC2 Spider-Girl title, Mongrain was tracked down by Peter's first clone Kaine, who rescued May from her grip and returned her to Peter and Mary Jane.
 Having bonded with May whilst keeping her prisoner, Alison returns sometime later with the intent of killing Normie Osborn whose brief tenure as the Green Goblin convince her that he would harm the child that she grew attached to.
-Spider-Girl. having been informed of her intents by Kaine reassured Mongrain that the child is safe by unmasking herself.
+Spider-Girl, having been informed of her intents by Kaine, reassured Mongrain that the child is safe by unmasking herself.